-- Above and beyond a CRC, screening tools may include but are not limited to, application forms, interviews and reference checks. - 8.
-Personnel may have to complete an application form and other screening tools prior to being considered for a position within a Designated Category, or for annual renewal of that position. - Personnel may be interviewed to determine suitability and interest for a Designated Category.
-Interviews will be conducted, as authorized by SM. - 10.
-Personnel may be required to submit personal and/or professional references.
-Potential volunteers are requested to provide signed consent giving the organization permission to contact the provided references. - 11.
-The approved agencies for the CRC's are: - Mybackcheck.com - Municipal Police (i.e. Winnipeg Police Service) - Royal Canadian Mounted Police (RCMP) - Ontario Provincial Police (OPP)
+- SM may use any combination of screening tools it determines necessary to screen Personnel.
+Screening tools may include but are not limited to: interviews, reference checks, and submission of a CRC and/or CARC and/or SDF. - 18.1 Interview may be used to determine suitability and interest for a Designated Category.
+Interviews will be conducted, as authorized by SM. - 18.2 Reference Checks Professional and personal reference may be required to be submitted.
+Potential volunteers are requested to provide signed consent giving the organization permission to contact the provided references. - 18.3 CRC approved agencies are: - 18.3.1 Mybackcheck.com - 18.3.2 Municipal Police (i.e. Winnipeg Police Service) - 18.3.3 Royal Canadian Mounted Police (RCMP) - 18.3.4 Ontario Provincial Police (OPP) - 18.4 CARC approved agency is: - 18.4.1 Province of Manitoba Child & Family Services